 Most entrepreneurs work best under pressure.
 When you intentionally reduce your schedule, it forces you to find a way to apply the least effort to produce the greatest results.
 That means you’re applying the Pareto principle automatically without having to rely on self-discipline.

 Look, I know believing in the power of forced hyper-efficiency can be a big leap, especially since we’ve all been taught to overwork in order to achieve results.
 For some of us, leaving our workaholic tendencies behind can seem impossible.
 So I suggest you try the same scheduling experiment I did when I first started to embrace the wisdom of forced hyper-efficiency.

 For 30 days, I implemented the work schedule that I always wanted.
 I only allowed myself to work 3 days a week, no cheating.
 And I’m not going to lie – it was painful at first.
 So many of my own inefficiencies and time-wasting habits rose up to stare me in the face (they will for you, too).
 But I kept at it, removing each inefficiency one by one, and implementing new productivity habits that saved me time and effort.
 I became good at saying “no” and at managing my schedule.
 And at the end of 30 days, I extended my experiment to 60 days, then 90.
 Now, it’s a way of life.

-I can now skillfully manage my time and my productivity so that I can work 3 days a week and accomplish more.
+I can now skillfully manage my time and my productivity so that I can work an average of 3 days a week and accomplish more.
 And guess what?
 The first year I implemented this schedule, I made more money than I ever had up until that point.
 My businesses continue to thrive, and I continue to enjoy my freedom.